fatdogsp/fatdogsp.github.io/_posts/shader/2020-02-25-Orthographic-SSR-Water.md

 When computing depth from the result of **TransformWorldToHClip**, the situation is similar.

-My local shader works well for orthographic camera now:
+OK, my local shader works well for orthographic camera now:

 ![](/img/ssr-water-fix/screenshot1.png)